xk1234/tp/docs/UserGuide.md

 * `TAG` is a word of **digits or letters (both uppercase and lowercase)**. e.g. `customer1`
 * Adds all `Tag` as tag(s) of your contacts currently displayed in the list. e.g. Running `tag customer` when only `Hans` and `Bo` is displayed adds `customer` tag only to both of them.
 * Adds on top of your contact's existing tags.
 They do not replace them. e.g. Running `tag vip` when contact with `customer` tag is displayed changes their tag to `customer vip`
+* Does not affect contacts displayed who already have all `TAG`.

 Examples:
 * `tag downline` adds the `downline` tag to all your contacts in the current list.